 The situation is improving but there is still a long way to go and the challenges are immense.

 Apart from the historical, health, social, and educational disadvantage issues, many remote communities don’t have many, if any, books.
-Most of the remote communities that we work with report there are less than five books in family homes.
+Most of the remote communities that we work with report there are fewer than five books in family homes.

 Our approach to raising literacy levels starts at a community level with Book Supply.
 Appropriate quality books are gifted to organisations operating in remote communities.

 Our Book Buzz program in a WA community shows how giving children under five the right books in their own language, develops early literacy skills.
-Read more about the Book Buzz program.